kitao/processing.rb/README.md

 Processing.start(Sketch.new)
 ```

-In the `Processing::SketchBase` class, the constans of Processing in Java like `HALF_PI` can be used in the same way.
-Regarding the functions and variables of Processing, [snake-cased](http://en.wikipedia.org/wiki/Snake_case) names are available, for example, `no_stroke` for `noStroke` in Java.
+In the `Processing::SketchBase` class, the constants of Processing in Java like `HALF_PI` can be used as the same name.
+Regarding the functions and variables of Processing, their names are [snake-cased](http://en.wikipedia.org/wiki/Snake_case), for example, `no_stroke` in the case of `noStroke` in Java.

-Please check [the examples](https://github.com/kitao/processing.rb/tree/master/examples) of actual sketch codes.
+Please check the actual code in [the examples](https://github.com/kitao/processing.rb/tree/master/examples).

-Sketches run by the following command.
+A sketch file can be run with the following command:

 ```sh
 jruby -S processing.rb [sketchfile]
 ```

-After running the sketch file, it will be reloaded automatically when the `.rb` files in the same directory are updated.
+While a sketch file is running, it will be reloaded automatically when the `.rb` files in the same directory of it are updated.

-### Handles input data
+### Handling input data

-The information of the keyboard and mouse can be obtained in the same way of the Java-version Processing.
+The information of the keyboard and mouse can be obtained in the same way of Processing in Java.

-Please note that the `keyPressed` and `mousePressed` methods in Java are renamed to `key_pressed?` and `mouse_pressed?` to avoid duplication of the names.
+But please note that the `keyPressed` and `mousePressed` methods in Java are renamed to `key_pressed?` and `mouse_pressed?` to avoid duplication of the names.

 ```ruby
 def draw